andrei-pavel/portunus/README.md

 # curate-pkg

-Supported: `apt`, `eopkg`, `flatpak`, `npm`, `snap`
+One-file installation tool for various package managers: `apt`, `dnf`, `eopkg`, `flatpak`, `go`, `npm`, `pacaur`, `pacman`, `snap`, `yaourt`

 All you need to carry your packages with you.
 Add keys, sources, repositories, install and purge all continuously or at your discretion.
-Allows for easy reinstall of packages between machines.
+Allows for easy reinstall of packages when distro-hoping or just switching between machines.

 ## Installation